 The reason is this: Broadcast TV is the most reliable medium for getting real-time news in times of crisis, surpassed only by a battery-powered radio (because that will work even if the power goes out).

 Cable and Internet service can be pretty flaky, especially during disasters.
 How often does your Internet go down even when everything is normal?
 During a natural disaster such as a severe storm, earthquake, or flood, the Internet infrastructure is that much more vulnerable.
 All it takes is for the cable or optic fiber to be cut somewhere along the way to your home for you to lose Internet access.
+Telephone/internet poles go down all of the time during large storms.

 Therefore, I think it's a good idea for those who have strong TV signals in their area to have a TV antenna.
 That isn't everyone; many folks have weak TV signals which are pretty flaky too.
 But if you live in or near a large city, you probably can get free broadcast TV pretty reliably.